 If you’re a homeowner dealing with flooding for the first time, you probably have a lot of questions.
 As experts in the flooding and water damage industry, here are some of the “frequently asked questions” people have for us that you should know to be ready for restoration purposes.

 Right away, it’s best to call a restoration company for professional help so that it can be on the way while you take further action.
 Remember that your safety comes first, so don’t come into contact with water if you’re not sure it’s clean.
 Turn off the power to the area if possible.
 Try to identify the source of flooding and stop, catch, or divert it at the source.
 Remove water however possible.
 Do not stand on or under sagging surfaces.

 We recommend calling an expert, and not just because we are the experts and want more business.
 Cleaning up after a flood situation can be dangerous to newbies, and requires expertise, training, and proper tools/chemicals to do right.
 In addition, the sooner flooding can be cleaned up, the less damage it will probably do to your home.
 Homeowners attempting restoration for the first time have to “learn on the job,” whereas professionals do this every day and are well-oiled machines.
 DIY restoration jobs gone bad can often be far more expensive than the same project done right the first time, by a professional.

-For other questions you have about flood damages, or for restoration help in the Yakima area, we hope you’ll consider Clean Image a great resource.
-We understand water damage, and know how important it is to get the job done, correctly, quickly, and honestly.
+For other questions about flood damage, or for water damage restoration help in the Yakima area, we hope you’ll consider Clean Image Services, Inc. a great resource.
+We understand water damage disasters and know how important it is to get the job done, correctly, quickly, and honestly.